 At this time, Paul's Run has had positive resident cases.
 We are prepared and have taken the steps to keep our residents safe throughout the community.
 It is important to note that we have taken these steps prior to requirements from the Pennsylvania Department of Health (DOH), Centers for Medicare & Medicaid (CMS), The Department of Human Services and the Centers for Disease Control (CDC).Close

 Q: Does Paul’s Run have staff members that have tested positive for COVID 19?

-Yes, Paul’s Run has had staff members test positive.
-We are adhering to the Pennsylvania Department of Health guidelines for all staff members tested positive no matter their role.Close
+At this time Paul's Run has had positive cases among its staff.
+We are prepared and are adhering to the Pennsylvania Department of Health guidelines for all staff members who have tested positive no matter their role.Close

 Q: Was my loved one exposed to a positive staff member?